jing-xuan/main/README.md

 # Farmio
-##### A fun and interactive game that aims to introduce programming concepts to children aged 11 - 14 years old
+##### Farmio is a game that aims to teach computational concepts to children in a fun and interactive manner!

 ![Ui.png](https://github.com/AY1920S1-CS2113T-F14-2/main/blob/master/docs/images/Ui.png)